 The 2022 Summit featured three keynotes, more than 50 paper presentations, four invited sessions and a dissertation award session.
 Researchers and practitioners presented papers during three parallel tracks: general supply chains, sectoral supply chains and emerging issues in global supply chains.
 Thirty-two percent of attendees were women.

-The 2023 Summit, Africa’s Supply Chains and the Future of Work, is planned for summer 2023, in Ghana’s capital, Accra.
+The 2023 Summit, Africa’s Supply Chains and the Future of Work, is planned for June 20-22, 2023, in Ghana’s capital, Accra.
 We hope you will join us!

 The Center for Applied Research and Innovation in Supply Chain – Africa (CARISCA) is a partnership between the Kwame Nkrumah University of Science and Technology (KNUST) and Arizona State University (ASU) with support from the United States Agency for International Development (USAID).